matheoleger/DraftCode/README.md

 # DraftCode
-With this desktop application, you can draft any things for a code !
+With this desktop application, you can draft anything for a code !